opticaldrive/momento-py/README.md

 Terminology/Setup:
-Items with "*", naming WIP.
+WIP, doesn't include migrations to firecracker or gvisor Items with "*", naming WIP.
 Actually everything naming WIP Server
 - Delegates screenshot tasks to Nodes over a http api or something